- Fund Raising & Refurbishment

 10.2.
 A boat starting later than 5 minutes after her starting signal will be scored Did Not Start without a hearing.
 This changes rules A4 and A5.

 10.3.
 The start line will be notified before boats go afloat and will be either between the orange pole at the Club Battery and a mark, or between a staff displaying a blue flag on a committee boat and a nearby mark.

 11. The Finish

 11.1.
 The finish line will be notified before boats go afloat and will be either between the orange pole at the Club Battery and a mark, or between a staff displaying a blue flag on a committee boat and a nearby mark.

 12. Time Limits

 12.2.
-Boats failing to finish within 45 minutes (60 minutes for Restricted Sail Class) after the first boat in each class sails the course and finishes will be scored Did Not Finish.
+Boats failing to finish within 20 minutes after the first boat in each class sails the course and finishes will be scored Did Not Finish.
 This changes rules 35, A4 and A5.

 12.3.
 In the event of a second or subsequent round being designated, should no boat finish that round within the time limit for their class, or should the race be abandoned, the time of boats taken at the end of the last round completed shall be used for the result of the race.
 Boats not racing at the time limit or the time of abandonment will be recorded as Did Not Finish.
 This changes rule 35, A4 and A5.